Blockchain Transaction Conflicts: A Historical Perspective: Concluding Remarks

-All of this suggests that block-by-block variation is significant, necessitating adaptive execution strategies.
-Moreover, this analysis in the paper confirms what we suspected: traditional sequential execution is leaving enormous performance potential untapped, which can be exploited with proper conflict detection and parallel execution techniques in both the Ethereum and Solana Virtual Machines.
+This indicates that block-to-block variation is substantial, necessitating adaptive execution strategies.
+Moreover, our analysis confirms our initial hypothesis: traditional sequential execution leaves a large amount of performance potential untapped, which can be effectively exploited through accurate conflict detection and parallel execution in both EVM and SVM.
+The \rwAware{} and \rwOblivious{} models each exhibit distinct strengths and limitations and neither dominates all workloads or conflict patterns.
+While parallel execution is essential for both Ethereum and Solana, their fundamentally different conflict models imply that maximizing parallelism requires distinct, often hybrid or adaptive execution strategies, rather than a single universal approach.